 The Project Management Institute (PMI) developed this framework to standardize how we approach projects.
 Rather than having each organization or manager reinvent the wheel, the PMBOK Guide provides this structured approach that's been refined over decades of practice.
 Understanding ITTOs in project management gives you a universal language that works across industries.

-The current PMP exam doesn't explicitly ask you to memorize the complete ITTO PMP list, but understanding them remains crucial.
+The current PMP exam doesn't explicitly ask you to memorize the complete ITTO PMP list, but understanding it remains crucial.
 According to PMI's own exam content outline, questions now focus more on applying your knowledge in scenarios rather than pure recall.
 However, the underlying relationships between processes that ITTOs represent account for a significant portion of the exam.

 Here's why ITTOs in project management still matter enormously: